deanbaker/winereview-go/README.md

 Implement these functions to store data into a database.
 By reusing the existing interfaces this task should require quite a small touch

+### Notes
+For my implementation I have gone with sqlite for simplicity - you can use brew to install it and the code should 'just work'

+I have not used any fancy switching to select either memory or sqlite as a datasource, I have just used a different implementation in the root main.go file.